 Projects

-The CAPTN initiative was initiated in 2018 by the Christian-Albrechts-University in Kiel.
-The initial focus was on the development of an autonomous and clean passenger ferry that would connect the east and west banks of the Kiel Fjord – and thus the university locations.
-In a first step, the CAPTN Förde Areal project was created.
+The CAPTN initiative was initiated in 2018 by Kiel University.
+The initial focus was on the development of an autonomous and clean passenger ferry that would connect the east and west banks of the Kiel Fjord – and thus the university campuses.
+As a first step, the CAPTN Fjord Area project was created.
 In March 2021, the Federal Ministry of Transport approved funding for the construction of a digital test field and a test vehicle.
-The “MS Wavelab” – the name of the 21 meter long and eight meter wide catamaran on which autonomous shipping is being researched – will be under construction at the Gebrüder Friedrich shipyard in Kiel until early 2023.
+The “MS Wavelab” – a 21 meter long and eight meter wide catamaran on which autonomous shipping is being researched – was under construction at the Gebrüder Friedrich shipyard in Kiel until the beginning of 2023.

-This was followed at the end of 2021 by the development and expansion of the 5G mobile network in the CAPTN Förde 5G project.
-This is also funded by the Federal Ministry of Transport.
-The Christian-Albrechts-University of Kiel supports the development of the CAPTN initiative with its own funds.
-The state of Schleswig-Holstein supports CAPTN as an innovation-oriented network with numerous programs such as ERDF funds from the European Union from the state program for business and from the money pot for the use of artificial intelligence in Schleswig-Holstein (KI funding guideline).
-Funding provider number three is the Federal Ministry of Education and Research (BMBF).
-It grants funds to the CAPTN Energy project from the “WIR! – Change through innovation in the region”.
-The Schleswig-Holstein Ministry for Energy Transition, Climate Protection, Environment and Nature (MEKUN) is also providing co-financing of 300,000 euros for this project.
+Kiel University supports the development of the CAPTN initiative with funds.
+The state of Schleswig-Holstein also financially aids CAPTN as an innovation-oriented network with numerous programs, such as ERDF funds from the European Union, the state’s economic development program, and funds for the use of artificial intelligence in Schleswig-Holstein (KI funding guidelines).
+The third funding source is the German Federal Ministry of Education and Research (BMBF).
+It is supporting CAPTN Energy with funds from “WIR! – Change through Innovation in the Region”.
+In addition, the Schleswig-Holstein Ministry for Energy Conversion, Climate Protection, Environment and Nature (MEKUN) is co-financing the project with 300,000 euros.

 Here you can find out more about our activities in the subject areas